Ground Zero: In Your House: Preliminary matches

 The fourth match of the event was a midget match pitting Max Mini against El Torito.
-After controlling a majority of the match, El Torito was pinned at about the nine-minute mark with a sunset flip performed by Max Mini.
+After controlling the majority of the match, El Torito was pinned at about the nine-minute mark with a sunset flip performed by Max Mini.

 Next, in preparation for the WWF Tag Team Championship match, Dude Love and Steve Austin forfeited the title.
 Jim Ross was in the ring to interview the WWF Commissioner Sgt.
 Slaughter, who was to receive the belts.
 Dude Love handed his title belt to Slaughter first, commenting that he had considered defending the titles alone, but decided against it because had it not been for Austin, he would not have had the championship to begin with.
 Austin, upset because he was not allowed to wrestle, threw his belt at Slaughter's feet, and protested the decision.
 When Jim Ross responded that he wished Austin could wrestle too, but felt the WWF was making the right decision for Austin's safety, he received a Stone Cold Stunner from Austin.
 This prevented Ross from returning to the broadcast table for the rest of the evening.

 The fifth match of the event was a Four-Way Tag Team Elimination match for the vacant WWF Tag Team Championship.
-The participating teams were The Headbangers (Mosh and Thrasher), and former champions The Godwinns (Henry O. Godwinn and Phineas i.
-Godwinn), Legion of Doom (Hawk and Animal) and Owen Hart and The British Bulldog.
-Legion of Doom were the first to be eliminated after being disqualified for attacking The Godwinns with their own slop bucket.
+The participating teams were The Headbangers (Mosh and Thrasher), and former champions The Godwinns (Henry O. Godwinn and Phineas I. Godwinn), Legion of Doom (Hawk and Animal) and Owen Hart and The British Bulldog.
+Legion of Doom was the first to be eliminated after being disqualified for attacking The Godwinns with their own slop bucket.
 The Godwinns were the second team eliminated when Thrasher pinned Phineas with a sunset flip.
-At the conclusion of the match, Owen Hart began to apply the sharpshooter to Mosh while the referee was busy attending to the skirmish on the outside of the ring between Bulldog and Thrasher.
-At this time Stone Cold Steve Austin rushed to the ring as Mosh kicked Hart off before he could turn him over to fully apply the hold.
+After the elimination, Owen Hart began to apply the sharpshooter to Mosh while the referee was busy attending to the skirmish on the outside of the ring between Bulldog and Thrasher.
+At this time, Stone Cold Steve Austin rushed to the ring as Mosh kicked Hart off before he could turn him over to fully apply the hold.
 This spun Owen around, right into the hands of Austin who performed a Stone Cold Stunner on him.
 Austin slid out as the referee refocused his attention to the ring and made the three count as Mosh pinned Hart to win the titles for the first and only time.